HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 John W. Ransom - Raymond James & Associates, Inc.

 All right.
 Just more of a strategic question.
 Consumer elasticity grows every year with high co-pay plans and deductibles.
-And it looks to me where you've got some exposure to lower cost competitors such as ASC, physicians on ASC and maybe some of the alternatives to ER.
-Your volume trends have been a little off as the ACA affected waits (54:16).
+And it looks to me where you've got some exposure to lower cost competitors, such as ASC, physician-owned on ASC and maybe some of the alternatives to ER, your volume trends have been a little off as the ACA effect is waived.
 Do you look at that and say, maybe we need to layer in some more lower cost options versus just kind of the hospital-based higher cost?

 Samuel N. Hazen - HCA Healthcare, Inc.

-Well, again – this is Sam again.
+Well, this is Sam again.
 I think it's important for everyone to understand, HCA has over 1,700 facilities providing care to our patients.
 We have 170 plus hospitals, which clearly are the largest component of our revenue, and the destination within our networks and our network system.
-But we are adding significantly to the number of outpatient facilities, urgent care, freestanding emergency rooms, ambulatory surgery, as I mentioned previously, physician clinics, breast centers, all of these different components that make it easier for the patient to access, create geography dispersion for our network, and put us in a situation where we can gain a relationship with a patient and hopefully keep them in the HCA system.
+But we are adding significantly to the number of outpatient facilities, urgent care, freestanding emergency room, ambulatory surgery, as I mentioned previously, physician clinics, breast centers, all of these different components that make it easier for the patient to access, create geography dispersion for our network, and put us in a situation where we can gain a relationship with a patient and hopefully keep them in the HCA system.

 So we're clearly doing that right now and investing in more as we look at some of this capital that's in our pipeline.
 So that is a part of what we're doing.
 Strategically, though, we still want to downstream this business into our facilities whenever this more acute care is needed.
 And so that's a fundamental piece of our strategy.
 It's a fundamental piece of our investments.
 And it's how we market ourselves, if you will, to the consumer in these large markets.